 I needed two operations, three weeks apart, and the longest time I took off work was six weeks.
 I didn’t initially know how long I would need to be off work, but was reassured when I found out about my sick pay entitlement.

-When the cancer returned in my lymph nodes I needed chemotherapy and radiotherapy.
+When the cancer returned in my lymph nodes, I needed chemotherapy and radiotherapy.
 I asked my consultant whether I should or shouldn’t return to work during treatment.
-I knew if I could I wanted to be working as it is something I love doing and it would help me feel that life was carrying on as normal.
+I knew if I could, I wanted to be working as it is something I love doing and it would help me feel that life was carrying on as normal.

 I knew chemotherapy would make me tired and I needed to be careful not to be surrounded by germs so we were able to agree changes to my responsibilities.
-Instead of teaching whole classes I mainly did administrative tasks that didn't involve me having to stand up for an hour and weren’t stressful or urgent.
+Instead of teaching whole classes, I mainly did administrative tasks that didn't involve me having to stand up for an hour and were not stressful or urgent.
 I did some one-to-one work with children too, but if they were ill they wouldn’t come to see me.

 During my radiotherapy, I had appointments every day for five weeks.
 Knowing that my employer could be flexible with my timetable helped me feel confident that remaining in work during treatment was the right decision.
 It also helped that I spoke to my manager about reviewing how things were going on an ongoing basis, so I knew I could approach her if there was a problem.